-The science behind our coated urea product, slows down the conversion of nitrogen in urea to ammonia gas (ammonia volatilisation) which is lost to the atmosphere as a greenhouse gas.
-By slowing this process, N-Protect keeps more nitrogen in the soil for plant uptake, and reduces the impact on the environment.
+N-Protect is Ravensdown’s coated urea product that slows down the conversion of nitrogen in urea to ammonia gas (ammonia volatilisation) which is lost to the atmosphere.

 N-Protect contains 300ppm active ingredient (NBPT) as registered with Fertmark.

-Although N-Protect may be mixed with other products for immediate application, it is not compatible with the following: Superphosphate, Sulphur Super 30, Maxi sulphur super, Magnesium Oxide, Granular Ammonium Sulphate, Copper Sulphate and Cobalt Sulphate.
+Although N-Protect may be mixed with other products for immediate application, it is not compatible with the following: Superphosphate, Sulphur Super 30, Magnesium Oxide, Granular Ammonium Sulphate, Copper Sulphate and Cobalt Sulphate.

 Flexi-N (magnesium coated Urea) can be used as a substitute when mixing with Superphosphate based products.

 The urease inhibitor coating slows down the hydrolysis of urea by the urease enzyme naturally occurring in our soils.
 This in turn slows down the increase in pH around the hydrolysing urea granules.
 High pH around the granules leads to ammonium ions (NH4+) being converted to ammonia gas (NH3) which volatilises to the atmosphere.

 Volatilisation risk is greatest when the following conditions occur:

 • High rates of N are applied in a single application (50-100kgN/ha).